PFarrokhi/enhanced-eAFH/The original eAFH/README.md

 2- Install it using the linux terminal

+For the guides of using the eAFH, refere to the original eAFH page (https://github.com/ds-kiel/eAFH).

 ## Install eAFH using the VS code extention
 In this scenario we used Ubuntu 20 and the latest versions of each program.
 For building the eAFH do the following steps one-by-one.